Efficient quantum state tomography with convolutional neural networks: Results

 inspired by \cite{torlai_precise_2020}.
-These can either be computed from the training dataset itself, or from the network-encoded distribution, from which we typically draw 500k samples for 16 qubit systems.
+These can either be computed from the training dataset itself, or from the network-encoded distribution, from which we draw 500k samples for 16 qubit systems.
 In this situation the NN acts in a way of replacing the measured dataset with a larger, network-generated one, aiming to decrease statistical measurement noise.
 Here we can ask, if the NN gives an advantage for the estimation of observables, by looking at the quotient $\text{RMS}\ind{NN}/\text{RMS}\ind{Data}$.
-Since a reduction of the RMS error of generic observables indicates that the state is faithfully represented, we use this ratio to quantify the approximation quality of our ansatz.